The organizers

 - 04. Fuel cycle and non-proliferation

 Elements of the fuel cycle: Mining, Conversion, Enrichment, Fuel fabrication, Reactors, Reprocessing, Waste Disposal, Aspects of Weaponisation, Physical Model/Pathway analysis - 05.
-Nuclear material accountancy and mathematical methods for nuclear safeguards
+Methodology for implementation of safeguards

 - Legal basis for nuclear material safeguards